spaceship-forks/atlas-ds-challenge/README.md

 Don't forget to add a documentation page with examples of the different use cases of your component, including instructions on how to use it and how to run your project locally.

+Remember, the closer your component looks in comparison to the specs, the better 🙂

 Good luck!